Juicedi/bookmarklets-and-userscripts/README.md

 This is not that useful script but it will remove reddit posts that have too low score.

+### batchHide.js

+This script adds all posts a hoverable area which will mark the post to be removed when the user lifts the control key.

+The hover areas will only be visible when user presses the Control key.

 ---
 ## Work script